pellcorp/creality-wiki/docs/klicky.md

 - If you get the message: `INFO - USB Key was recognised and mounted correctly (/tmp/udisk/sda1)`, your USB thumb drive (aka USB key) is perfect to use for a factory reset.
 - If you get no message at all before the script ends (after 60 seconds), your USB thumb drive (aka USB key) is defective.
 You can check the `messages` file in the logs section of your UI to get more details about why the usb key could not be mounted!

+### Docking

+Getting docking working if you are not using the `Default` probe or you have positioned the dock somewhere other than the rear left stepper motor is left as an exercise for each user, currently Simple AF does not provide a flag to disable automatic docking (this will be added soon)

+### Verifying Probe

+It's really important to verify that the klicky actually will work as an endstop for homing, so initiate homing and then use your finger to activate the microswitch on the bottom of the klicky and make sure homing stops, if it does not stop you need to immediately use the e-stop button in your UI or Grumpyscreen or hit that power button

 ### Calibration